Pizza Express to shut 73 restaurants

 She added: "Our focus is on our people whose jobs are impacted and we will be doing everything we can either to redeploy them or to support them in finding roles elsewhere.

-“Hard as this process is, it will protect the jobs of over 9,000 of our colleagues and provide a strong footing for Pizza Express to meet future challenges and opportunities.”
+"Hard as this process is, it will protect the jobs of more than 9,000 of our colleagues and provide a strong footing for Pizza Express to meet future challenges and opportunities."

 Melanie Leech, chief executive of the British Property Federation, said: "These situations are never easy, particularly now for the retail, hospitality and leisure businesses on our high streets at the sharp end of the Covid-19 pandemic.